Center for Corporate Climate Leadership

-Publicly disclosed inventory of all scope 1 and 2 GHG emissions within an entity's corporate boundary (U.S., North American, or global operations).
+Publicly disclosed inventory of all scope 1 and 2 GHG emissions within an entity's organizational boundary (U.S., North American, or global operations).
 Scope 3 emissions must also be reported if they are incorporated in the reduction goal.
-The inventory must be reported in accordance with international best practice and verified to at least a "limited" level of assurance or have been through a third-party critical review (details below).
+The inventory must be reported in accordance with international best practice and third-party verified to at least a limited level of assurance or have been through a third-party critical review (details below).

-A comprehensive corporate GHG emissions inventory for the goal's base year is required as supplemental a document.
+A comprehensive organization-wide GHG emissions inventory for the goal's base year is required as a supplemental document.
 The inventory must be broken out by scope and include CO2 (including direct biogenic CO2 reported outside of the scopes), CH4, N2O, SF6, PFC, and HFC emissions within goal period's geographic boundary.
-Base year inventory must be verified to at least a "limited" level of assurance or have been through a third-party critical review (details below).
+Base year inventory must be verified to at least a limited level of assurance or have been through a third-party critical review (details below).

 GHG Reduction Goal Requirements

-- Aggressive absolute reduction goal pertaining to the organization's corporate inventory (U.S., North American, or global operations).
+- An aggressive, absolute organization-wide GHG emissions reduction goal (U.S., North American, or global operations).

 Goal Setting Period Requirements